Iraq Political Deadlock Persists After Bloody Unrest - UrduPoint

 President Barham Saleh said late Tuesday that snap elections could provide "an exit from the stifling crisis".

-The Framework, meanwhile, called for the swift formation of a new government, "to prevent a recurrence of the strife" that paralysed Baghdad this week.
+The Framework called for the swift formation of a new government, "to prevent a recurrence of the strife" that paralysed Baghdad this week.

-It urged parliament and other state institutions to "return to exercising their constitutional functions and carry out their duties towards citizens".

 Prime Minister Mustafa al-Kadhemi, meanwhile, threatened to resign unless the paralysis ends.